victorpreuss/zr16-processor/README.md

 # ZR16-processor

- VHDL implementation of the processor contained in the ZR16S08 microcontroller developed by SMDH/Chipus.
+ A VHDL implementation of the processor contained in the ZR16S08 microcontroller developed by SMDH/Chipus.

 ## Getting Started